© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Burial Chamber near Cross Hands is a scheduled monument protected by Cadw under reference CM048.
 View the official record →

-Burial Chamber near Cross Hands is a Neolithic chambered tomb situated in Carmarthenshire, Wales, dating to the prehistoric period.
+Burial Chamber near Cross Hands is a chambered tomb situated in Carmarthenshire, Wales, and forms part of the Neolithic funerary monument tradition of prehistoric Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM048.

 Burial Chamber near Cross Hands dates from the prehistoric period, and is classified as a chambered tomb.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Burial Chamber near Cross Hands is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM048.